 What is mourning?
 It’s what follows some loss.
 It usually concerns feelings of loneliness and despair, often unprecedented for humans.
 It also involves many changes in human life.
 The mourner must learn to live their life without their loved one and organize it from the beginning.
 The stages of mourning are known: denial, anger, negotiation, sadness and acceptance.

-There are differences even between the two sexes.
+There are differences even between genders.
 Men often mourn in a more “covered” way.
 Women often express their feelings by talking and crying, while men think and act.
 For example, a man who has lost their parents may work longer hours or even take a second job, while a woman may take time off work to rebuild.
 They may even need extra money to fund the funeral.
 Each person has a different mechanism.

 Are there any tips to help a mourner more effectively?